-QUICK FACTS

 Level 9

 Points 240

 Duration 2 years full-time, part-time available

 Campus City

-Starts 3 March 2025
+Starts 23 Feb 2026

-To become a registered architect, you need to complete a recognised two-year Master of Architecture (Professional) degree and at least 5,250 hours of relevant practical experience.
+To become a registered architect, you need a three-year bachelor's degree, a two-year Master of Architecture (Professional) and 5,250 hours of professional practice under the supervision of a registered practising architect.
 The Master of Architecture (Professional) is professionally accredited by the New Zealand Registered Architects Board.
 Following an approved period of practical experience, graduates will be eligible to take the professional practice interview to become registered architects.